alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 I aimed at a summary of the most efficient solutions for type of problem.
 As a matter of fact, I'm pretty sure there are other ones.

-Anyway, the first thing to put in place, is the whole observability stack: through logging, traces or [prometheus metrics](https://prometheus.io/docs/introduction/overview/) you will get deep insights of your application.
+Anyway, the first thing to put in place, is the whole observability stack: through [logging, traces](https://blog.touret.info/2024/01/16/observability-from-zero-to-hero/) or [prometheus metrics](https://prometheus.io/docs/introduction/overview/) you will get deep insights of your application.
 Check also your database to see if you have a _"full table scan"_ when you run specific SQL queries.
 It will help you find where is the bottleneck.

-Last but not least, don't precipate yourself with such optimisations (e.g., [native queries](#native))!
+Last but not least, don't rush into such optimisations (e.g., [native queries](#native))!
 Observe your application first to figure out if it's worth it.

 Don't forget that any [Premature optimisation is the root of all evil!](https://www.laws-of-software.com/laws/knuth/)